Minerva Prize

 See the Rules and instructions for more information about the prize and its procedures.
 Please make use of the specific Nomination Form.
 Nominations are to be submitted electronically according to these Rules and instructions (see also the specific nomination form).

-The deadline for submitting nominations is 1 October 2023.
+The deadline for submitting nominations is 1 October 2024.

-• Anna von der Heydt (UU)
+• Anna von der Heydt, UU

-• Anne-Marije Zwerver – won de Minervaprijs in 2022 (TUD)
+• Talieh Ghiasi – won de Minervaprijs in 2023, TUD/Harvard

 Winners Minerva Prize